How People Use Ensō

 Disclaimer: Ensō is not therapy, it's a notebook (Ensō - Analogy Brain Dump).

 Examples: talking to a rubber ducky (possible project idea?), thinking through a problem by having a dialog with oneself (the ducky talks back).
-I like the latter one especially, for two reasons:
+I like the latter especially, for two reasons:

-1. I do that as well
+1. I do that too.

 Related: Writing is Thinking